Learning Latent Energy-Based Models via Interacting Particle Langevin Dynamics: Implementation Details

 \paragraph{Subsampling} The updates in Eqs.~\eqref{eq:alpha-update-inexact}-\eqref{eq:x-update-inexact} are prohibitively expensive due to the need of averaging over the entire training set of $M$ data points.
 Instead, we adopt the mini-batching strategy \citep{kuntz2023,wang2025} and compute a subsampled version of the losses.
 For a minibatch of indices $\mathcal{B} \subseteq [M]$, we compute the energy loss and generator loss as:

 where $X^{1:M,1:N}$ are the posterior particles, $\hat{X}_J^{1:M}$ are particles sampled from the energy prior using $J$ Langevin steps.
 This reduces the computational cost for each update to the posterior particles from $\mathcal{O}(MN)$ to $\mathcal{O}(|\mathcal{B}|N)$. \paragraph{Noise Addition} Due to the use of mini-batching, we also adapt the Langevin dynamics to account for the noise added to the posterior particles $X^{1:M,1:N}$.
-Assume $BL=M$ for some integer $L$, the generator is updated $K$ times in one epoch, while for each $m\in [M]$, the particle cloud $X^{m,1:N}$ is only updated once.
-To ensure the particles are not trapped in the local optima after generator updates, we add the Brownian motion scaled by $\sqrt{1/L}$ to all particles every time the generator is updated, which also matches with the amount of noise added in \eqref{eq:x-update-inexact}.
-When $M$ is not divisible by the batch size, we take $L=M/B$.
+For $M=BL$, where $B=|\mathcal B|$, so that one epoch contains $L$ mini-batch updates and each cloud $X^{m,1:N}$ receives one posterior drift update per epoch.
+We add the Brownian motion scaled by $\sqrt{1/L}$ to all particles every time the generator is updated, which matches with the amount of noise added in~\eqref{eq:x-update-inexact}.
+When $M$ is not divisible by $B$, we set $L=M/B$ as an effective noise-scaling factor and sample mini-batches according to the implementation described below.
 Since the noise addition does not involve gradient computations, it is relatively cheap compared to the posterior updates.

 \paragraph{Adaptive Optimisers} To accelerate convergence, we use the Adam optimiser \cite{kingma2017adammethodstochasticoptimization} for the network parameters $(\alpha, \beta)$, following the practice in \citet{pang2020ebmprior,schroeder2023energy}.
 We detail the hyperparameters in \Cref{app:synthetic-experiment-details} and \Cref{app:image_details}.